Logo

 Havoc Strategy

 Against shooters: Taunt by blocking.
+Use shield special if you expect to block for longer than a second.
+Beware it takes longer to start blocking with the Special than if you just press block, sliding while starting the special can counteract this.
 Shooters will always target the closest enemy, so you need to be in front of the team in order to taunt any of them.
-If you only have 1 dome psyker, you can help the dome stay alive much longer in some situations by moving just in front of it and taunting all the regular shooters.
-But don't do this against Gunners and Reapers.
-You'll be more helpful if you sit inside the dome and suppress them with your ranged or take them out with rocks.
+If you have a dome psyker, you can help the dome stay alive much longer in some situations by moving just in front of it and taunting all the regular shooters.
+But you shouldn't generally do this against Gunners and Reapers.
+You'll be more helpful if you sit inside the dome and suppress (and kill) them with your ranged or take them out with rocks.
 If there's no dome, gunners will try to blaze you down; you can either keep the shield special up and hope your team kills them, or if they're close by slide forward and use shield special in between slides, then slide into them again with a Heavy attack.
 You can also fire a shot to suppress/knock down a few then slide in.

 Video